noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 9/6/2021 18:28 **Francesca** speaking to who i have to think that is my mother that I've to go to the psychiatric, the brother of **Massimo**, **Stefano** the same that was involved in the motorbike accident with **Alessadro**, say: why not?

+- 9/6/2021 20:05 our final goal is that you commit suicide, **a man that say that is from Cosa Nostra**.

+- 10/6/2021 all night long people do extreme stalk to me and I cannot sleep and I cannot work in my business because Francesca pay them with bitcoin to destroy my life.
+They are people that this woman have destroyed with the modern slavery network, but they don't understand that I also have been destroyed for this millionaire family.
+Today in the morning one of the say to me that I've got to return to Genoa because of parimutuel betting system.
+Francesca use those people giving them a little bit of money to eat.
+And they torture me.
+It's normal, but not in front of all the aristocracy.

 - ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)